Characteristic cycles and the conductor of direct image: Local acyclicity and transversality

-\proof{ By Proposition \ref{prS}.2 (1)$\Rightarrow$(4) and weak approximation, it suffices to consider locally on a neighborhood of each point of the complement $S\sm V$.
+\proof{ By Proposition \ref{prS}.2 (1)$\Rightarrow$(4) and Lemma \ref{lmwa} below, it suffices to consider locally on a neighborhood of each point of the complement $S\sm V$.
 Since the coefficient field $\Lambda$ is finite, the assertion follows from Proposition \ref{prS}.2 (3)$\Rightarrow$(1). }